DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos: Methodology

 To incorporate structural priors, we modulate FOA features with geometric distance and material-dependent absorption \cite{zotter2019ambisonics}.
 This accounts for sound attenuation and redirection during propagation:

-where \(\alpha_{mj}\) is the absorption coefficient of the \(j\)-th material along the path, \(d\) is the propagation distance, and \(\gamma\) is the air attenuation factor.
-This formulation supports the modeling of occlusion, early reflections, and late reverberation.
+where \(A_{\text{path}}\) denotes the overall acoustic amplitude attenuation factor along a propagation path, \(\alpha_{mj}\) is the absorption coefficient of the \(j\) material along the path, \(d\) is the propagation distance, and \(\gamma\) is the air attenuation factor.
+This formulation supports the modeling of occlusion, reflections, and reverberation.

-Directional information is further captured by projecting FOA features onto a spherical harmonic basis, yielding a compact representation of spatial energy distributions \cite{rafaely2015fundamentals}.
+Directional information is further captured by projecting FOA features onto a spherical harmonic basis \cite{rafaely2015fundamentals}, yielding a compact representation of spatial energy distributions.
 This transformation reinforces alignment between audio embeddings and reconstructed scene geometry, enabling accurate reasoning about sound propagation across directions.